 Here are some of the innocent things we do to make our visitors feel frustrated.

-If you’re content link is sending your visitors to your home page or to a “resources” page, you’re setting them up for stage one anger.
+If your content link is sending your visitors to your home page or to a “resources” page, you’re setting them up for stage one anger.

 Most people expect a click to take them to the very place that content exists.
 Don’t let them down.

-Sure, you my have a logical navigation strategy.
+Sure, you may have a logical navigation strategy.

 “All they have to do is click on the White Papers menu item then select Case Studies, then pick the one they want,” you might say.